The Executive Who Couldn't Stop Working Late

 There is a question hiding underneath everything you've read so far.
 If conflict is exhausting, costly, and self-reinforcing — why does it keep happening?

 This is why pushing harder — or walking away faster — rarely changes anything.
-You're not addressing the underlying tension; you're adding load to a system that was already at its limit.
-The harder you fight, the more the system needs the adversarial frame to keep functioning.
-The harder you avoid, the more the system needs the distance.
 The conflict isn't there because the other person disagrees with you, or because they won't engage.
-The conflict is there because there isn't room — in them, in you, in the situation — to hold what would be required to genuinely integrate.
+It is there because there isn't room — in them, in you, in the situation — to hold what genuine integration would require.

 Breakthrough Principle: We don't make the mistake of trying to simplify things.
 We increase our ability to handle complexity.